Jarrell Miller

-In 2018, Miller was ranked as the world's seventh-best heavyweight by BoxRec, and eighth by The Ring.
+Jarrell Miller (born July 15, 1988) is an American professional boxer and former kickboxer.
+In boxing, at regional level, he held the NABA and NABO heavyweight titles from 2016 to 2017.
+He holds notable wins over former world champions Tomasz Adamek and Lucas Browne.
+In kickboxing, he competed in the WCL, K-1 and Glory.

 Early life

 Miller was born and raised in Brooklyn, New York.
 His mother is of Belizean and Irish descent, his father is of Haitian and Dominican descent.
 He took up Muay Thai at the age of 14, as a way to defend himself after being attacked on the street.
 He began boxing at the age of 16.
 Miller has highlighted some of his early boxing idols, including Mike Tyson and Riddick Bowe.

-Boxing career

 Amateur career

-As an amateur boxer, Miller reached the final of the 2007 New York Golden Gloves Heavyweight tournament at the Madison Square Garden in New York, where he lost to Tor Hamer on points (4-1).
+As an amateur boxer, Miller reached the final of the 2007 New York Golden Gloves Heavyweight tournament at the Madison Square Garden in New York, where he lost to Tor Hamer on points (4–1).
 Miller had an amateur record of 10–1, with 7 wins by knockout.
 Miller had a limited amateur career due to him being forced to turn professional as he was also a professional kickboxer.